stonepros/stone/doc/releases/firefly.rst

   care of that.
 This has never really worked correctly and we were leaking an object

-* 'ceph osd crush set <id> <weight> <loc..>' no longer adds the osd to the specified location, as that's a job for 'ceph osd crush add'.
+* 'stone osd crush set <id> <weight> <loc..>' no longer adds the osd to the specified location, as that's a job for 'stone osd crush add'.
 It will however continue to work just the same as long as the osd already exists in the crush map.